A Temple of Forgotten Spirits

 “The keilin would not step on any living thing, not even plants.
 As I watched, it swung its head upward for a moment into a clear profile.
 The single horn shone slightly in the moonlight.”

-Ghosts, spirits, ancient gods, and folktale creatures inhabit Jack Hong’s world—and ours—but he doesn’t know it until he hits the road alone across America to follow an ancient Chinese unicorn wherever it leads.
-He finds ghosts who need to be put to rest, fox fairies in the Ozarks, and a young woman who also hears the voice of a melancholy spirit.
+He finds ghosts who need to be put to rest, fox fairies in the Ozarks, and a young woman who also hears the voice of a melancholy spirit—among many others.

 Jack tells the complete tale in ten adventures that lead him to a new understanding of himself, the untold history around him, and the supernatural figures who live among us.

-Wandering ghosts need to be put to rest, while other spirits confront Jack about his own comprehension of the world.
+Wandering ghosts seek peace, while other spirits confront Jack about his own comprehension of the world.
 From a ghostly sailing ship in the sky above Iowa, to the Chinese god of war facing the devil in Mississippi—from a tragic, century-old romance in New York City to a mystical Charlie Chan movie in Hollywood,

 Jack discovers a part of America he never knew.